 Level 5: 15 practices (plus L1-L4 practices)

-Levels 1-3 include a total of 130 practices that target the greatest and most active components of the United States Defense Industrial Base (DIB) government contracts.
+Levels 1-3 include a total of 130 practices that target the greatest and most active components of the U.S. Defense Industrial Base (DIB) government contracts.
 Levels 4 and 5 include a total of 41 practices that target small subsets of the DIB supporting critical programs.
 With a total of 171 practices, CMMC has a significantly higher number of controls than previous government regulations to ensure cybersecurity best practices.

 Processes are also broken into five levels.
 These also represent maturity level capabilities per domain.

 Level 1: 0

 Level 2: 34 processes

 Level 5: 17 processes (plus L2-L4 processes)